syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 ## How to retrieve the Hyperlink details from PDF Viewer?

-We can retrieve the hyperlink details from PDF viewer using `HyperlinkClickedEventArgs` when the hyperlink is clicked and `HperlinkMouseOverEventArgs` when the mouse is over the hyperlink.
+We can retrieve the hyperlink details from PDF Viewer using `HyperlinkClickedEventArgs` when the hyperlink is clicked and using `HyperlinkMouseOverEventArgs` when the mouse is over the hyperlink.

 ### HyperlinkClicked Event